darekx4/symfony-api-securities/README.md

 ```
 http://localhost:8000/api/securities/test

-You should see follwing response:
+You should see following response:
 {"error":false,"status":"Asset has been valued","valuation_result":"That was just test"}
 ```

 ![Alt Text](readme/images/1.png)

+## Using the interpreter

-In order to use the interpreter push POST request using REST client (e.g. Postman) request with header: Content-Type application/json;
+In order to use the interpreter push POST request using REST client (e.g. Postman)

 ```
 http://localhost:8000/api/securities/analytics